tagsrock/compilers/README.md

+**DEPRECATION WARNING:** As of the 0.17 release of the [Monax Platform](https://github.com/monax/cli) this repository will be deprecated and the functionality directly integrated into the platform.

 # Compilers

 The Compilers Service is a helper tool to help in grabbing necessary data such as binaries and ABIs from your preferred language for smart contracts in a simple manner.
 Currently that language is Solidity, but the service is easily extensible to other languages in the future.